Stomach, Gastric, or Peptic Ulcers and Helicobacter pylori

 In the vast majority of people, stomach acid doesn't cause peptic ulcers, though it may increase pain.
 There is one exception.
 People with a rare condition known as Zollinger-Ellison syndrome produce a hugely increased amount of stomach acid that often causes peptic ulcers.

-Historical Determination of the Cause of Peptic Ulcers
+Determination of the Bacterial Cause of Ulcers

 Scientists have discovered that 80% of stomach ulcers and 90% of duodenal ulcers are caused by Helicobacter pylori.
 It wasn’t until 1982 that the bacterial cause of the ulcers was discovered.
 Before this time, ulcers were thought to arise due to stress and too much stomach acid.

 Barry Marshall and Robin Warren, two Australian doctors, discovered that Helicobacter could cause ulcers.
-This idea that a bacterium could produce stomach ulcers was greeted by skepticism and even derision by other scientists.
+The idea that a bacterium could produce stomach ulcers was greeted by skepticism and even derision by other scientists.
 Barry Marshall drank a culture containing the bacterium to prove his theory.
 He developed a Helicobacter infection and gastritis as a result.
 Both doctors won a Nobel Prize for Medicine in 2005 for their discovery.

 Scientists don’t know why some people develop symptoms from the bacterial infection and others don’t.
 They also don’t know how people become infected with Helicobacter, although they suspect that the bacterium may be obtained by eating and drinking materials contaminated by infected saliva or feces.
 Scientists recommend normal hygiene procedures to reduce the chance of a bacterial infection.